 Holiday entitlement is an employee’s entitlement to paid time off from work.
 The employee has no right to self-leave.
 Rather, they must apply for leave from their employer.
 Only if the employer approves the leave application may the employee stay away from work.

-When examining the application for leave, the employer must weigh the employee’s holiday wishes against urgent operational concerns and the holiday wishes of other employees who deserve priority from a social point of view.
+When examining the application for leave, the employer must weigh according the german vacation law the employee’s holiday wishes against urgent operational concerns and the holiday wishes of other employees who deserve priority from a social point of view.
 The employee must enforce his claim in court by means of a temporary injunction if the employer unjustly refuses the coveted holiday.
 If the employee takes leave on his own authority, he commits a breach of contract which may justify termination of the contract by the employer for reasons of conduct.

-Holiday right: No right of revocation
+Vacation Law: No right of revocation

 The employer cannot unilaterally revoke the leave granted if the employee has taken the leave.
 A “recall” from leave is not possible.
 Therefore, the employee does not have to follow a work instruction from his or her superior during the leave.